Green Door: Possible inspirations

 Another suggestion about the song's origins is that it was inspired by an afterhours club in Dallas, Texas, to which lyricist Moore had been refused entry because he did not know the correct password.

-At the time of the song's initial popularity in the 1950s, many believed it was inspired by a green-doored restaurant and bar called "The Shack" in Columbia, Missouri, where singer Jim Lowe had attended university.
+At the time of the song's initial popularity in the 1950s, many believed it was inspired by a green-doored restaurant and bar called The Shack in Columbia, Missouri, where singer Jim Lowe had attended university.
 However long-time Shack owner Joe Franke doubts that theory.

 An oft-repeated urban legend has developed, claiming that the song refers to London's first lesbian club, Gateways (1930–1985), which was in Bramerton Street, Chelsea.
 It had a green door and was featured in the film The Killing of Sister George.
 But aside from that there is no substantive connection between the 1950s American song and the British club.

-In "The Green Door", a short story by O. Henry, from his 1906 book The Four Million, a man named Rudolf Steiner is handed a mysterious card reading, "The Green Door".
-On entering the door he meets a starving young woman.
-He quickly rushes out and returns laden with food, and they become friends over supper.
-Finally, Steiner promises to visit her again the next day and there is romance in the offing.
-Eventually it turns out that the card was an advertisement for an entirely different "Green Door", a theatre play.
-O. Henry uses the eponymous green door as a symbol for everyday adventures which he encourages us to seek out.

-It is also possible that the song is a reference to an H. G. Wells short story, "The Door in the Wall".

-Behind the Green Door (1940) is a Penny Parker mystery novel by Mildred Wirt Benson.
-In the novel, the secret door hides some illegal activity at a ski-resort hotel.
-No music or vice is involved in the book, which is aimed at adolescent girls.
-It was reprinted in 1951, a few years before the song appeared.

-Fitz-James O'Brien's short story, "The Lost Room", details a man being locked out of his own room by a group of demons, and bears some similarity to the themes of the song.

 Shakin' Stevens version

 Welsh singer Shakin' Stevens covered the song in 1981 for his album Shaky.
 It became his second UK number 1, topping the charts for four weeks in August 1981.